Feel free to email us via: [email protected], or phone: 604 872 2928.

 Yes, there is some spectator viewing at the Start Line.
 Also, there are Spectator Hot Spots along the course and a terrific Finish Line viewing area.
 Join in and run, cheer or volunteer.

-The fun Neighbourhood Challenge presented by Chevron allows spectators the opportunity to potentially win prizes for cheering!
+The fun Community Cheer Challenge presented by Chevron allows spectators the opportunity to potentially win prizes for cheering!

 Yes, the BMO Vancouver Marathon is open to all participants who wish to register and who can achieve the pace required.